Stuycs-K/final-project-3-shekyank-linv/PRESENTATION.md

 `126 characters of cleaner garbage!`

 There's still room for improvement.
 We currently rely on our average being "nice," meaning that it has a pair of factors that are close together.
 If our average happens to be prime or the product of 2 and a large prime, then our code will still be annoyingly long.

+### Takin' It Out Back
+"Good-bye old boy.
+Take good care of that old yeller dog."